M Shahidul Islam

 M Shahidul Islam is a retired Bangladeshi diplomat who served as the ambassador of Bangladesh to the United States.
-He is a former Secretary General of Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation.
-He is the former Ambassador of Bangladesh to France and South Korea.
+He is a former secretary general of Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation.
+He is the former ambassador of Bangladesh to France and South Korea.

 Early life

-Islam was born on 10 June 1963 in Jhenaidah District, East Pakistan, Pakistan.
-He completed his master's degree in International Affairs from the University of Dhaka in 1987.
+Shahidul Islam was born on 10 June 1963 in Jhenaidah District, East Pakistan, Pakistan.
+He completed his master's degree in international affairs from the University of Dhaka in 1987.
 He completed a diploma from the Paris-based International Institute of Administrative Sciences in 1991.

 Career

-Islam joined the Foreign Service cadre of Bangladesh Civil Service in 1985.
+Shahidul Islam joined the Foreign Service cadre of Bangladesh Civil Service in 1985.

-In 1992, Islam was the Second Secretary at the Deputy High Commission Of Bangladesh in Kolkata and became the first secretary in 1994.
+In 1992, Shahidul Islam was the second secretary at the Deputy High Commission of Bangladesh in Kolkata and became the first secretary in 1994.

-In 1996, Islam was a counsellor at the Permanent Mission of Bangladesh to the UN Office & Other International Organizations in Geneva.
+In 1996, Shahidul Islam was a counsellor at the Permanent Mission of Bangladesh to the UN Office & Other International Organizations in Geneva.

-Islam was a Director in the Ministry of Foreign Affairs in the European Division in 1999 and in 2000 in the officer of the Minister of Foreign Affairs.
+Shahidul Islam was a director in the Ministry of Foreign Affairs in the European Division in 1999 and in 2000 in the officer of the Minister of Foreign Affairs.

-In 2001, Islam was appointed a counsellor in the Bangladesh Embassy in Washington D.C. and in 2004 became the Deputy Chief of the Mission.
+In 2001, Shahidul Islam was appointed a counsellor in the Bangladesh Embassy in Washington D.C. and in 2004 became the deputy chief of the mission.

-From 2004 to 2008, Islam was the Director General of The Americas and the Pacific Ocean wing at the Ministry of Foreign Affairs.
-He was then appointed the Ambassador of Bangladesh to South Korea in 2008 and served till 2012.
-He was then appointed the Ambassador of Bangladesh to France.
+From 2004 to 2008, Shahidul Islam was the director general of The Americas and the Pacific Ocean wing at the Ministry of Foreign Affairs.
+He was then appointed the ambassador of Bangladesh to South Korea in 2008 and served till 2012.
+He was then appointed the ambassador of Bangladesh to France.

-Islam was appointed the Secretary General of Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation on 11 August 2017.
-Before this appointment he was stationed as the Ambassador of Bangladesh to France.
+Shahidul Islam was appointed the secretary general of Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation on 11 August 2017.
+Before this appointment he was stationed as the ambassador of Bangladesh to France.

-On 3 September 2020, Islam was appointed Ambassador of Bangladesh to the United States.
+On 3 September 2020, Shahidul Islam was appointed ambassador of Bangladesh to the United States.
 He replaced Ambassador Mohammad Ziauddin.
-He is also the Ambassador of Bangladesh to Colombia.
+He is also the ambassador of Bangladesh to Colombia.
 He joined the embassy on 18 January 2021.
 The government has scrapped his the contractual appointment from 1 September 2022.

 Personal life

-Islam is married to Jesmeen Islam with whom he has two children.
+Shahidul Islam is married to Jesmeen Islam with whom he has two children.